 Erika is a certified Exceptional Student Educator in North Carolina.
 She graduated from the University of Miami (FL) in 2004 with Bachelors of Science Degree in Exceptional Student Education and Psychology, with an additional ESOL endorsement.
 In 2005, she received a Masters of Education Degree in Early Childhood Special Education from the University of Texas and has since been teaching students with autism, learning disabilities, Attention Deficit Disorder, and emotional/behavioral disorders.
 Erika taught elementary students with high-functioning autism in the Intensive Social-Communication Support program for three years in New Hanover County, before founding OASIS NC in 2011.
 Erika was named one of WILMA’s 2017 “Women to Watch” and graduated from the Wilma Leadership Institute in September 2018.
 Most recently, Erika received a certificate in Plant-Based Nutrition from eCornell and the T. Colin Campbell Center for Nutrition Studies.
 Outside of OASIS, Erika enjoys spending time with her 2 year old daughter, going to the beach, taking yoga classes, and advocating for kids, animals, and the planet!

 Kim has worked in the field of special education since 1989.
 In 1995, when applying for a position in NC public schools after a relocation, she was offered a position teaching children with autism.
 She readily agreed to the position, and found her passion and purpose as an educator.
 In 2004, she moved to Wilmington and soon after, began teaching in the New Hanover County Schools.
 It seemed the time was right, after years of teaching children with autism and advocating for their needs, that she, along with her friend and colleague, Erika Merriman, started Oasis NC.
-From the days of “coffee shop planning” to admitting their first after school students to becoming a private school, Kim’s passion for children with autism had manifested into the opportunity to help students and their families in a more creative, more focused setting.
+From the days of “coffee shop planning” to admitting their first after school students to becoming a private school, Kim’s passion for children with different abilities had manifested into the opportunity to help students and their families in a more creative, more focused setting.